 - signpost any trip or fall hazards

-If you have been injured in a public place because the local authorities failed to fulfil their duty of care, you may have valid grounds to make a slip, trip or fall claim.
+If you have been injured in a public place because the local authorities failed to fulfil their duty of care, you may have valid grounds to make a slip, trip or fall claim against the council.
 There are several criteria fundamental to the success of your compensation claim:

 - The difference in pavement levels (such as potholes or raised paving slabs) must be at least 1 inch (2.5 cm).
 Anything under that will probably not stand as reasonable grounds for making an injury claim, even if your wounds were severe.